grimandgreedy/aria2tui/README.md

 wget https://raw.githubusercontent.com/grimandgreedy/Aria2TUI/refs/heads/master/src/aria2tui/data/config.toml -O ~/.config/aria2tui/config.toml
 ```

+**Note**: If you have not used aria2c before then download [this file](https://gist.github.com/qzm/a54559726896d5e6bf21adf2363ad334) and put it in ~/.config/aria2/.
+I would recommend going through and configuring it but this one will get you up and running for now.

-After editing your config and ensuring that your url, port, and secret token are correct you are all set to go:
+After editing ~/.config/aria2tui/config.toml and ensuring that your url, port, and secret token are correct, you are all set to go:

 ```
 aria2tui